 Getting hold of an Xbox Series X is tricky to say the least – stock is incredibly scarce right now.
-And when you do see them, you'll need to be quick – they're going like hotcakes.
-Here's where to find them...
+And when you do see them, you'll need to be quick, as they're going like hot cakes.

 UK: Xbox Series X order details